-Waiting periods apply to:
+Waiting periods will apply to:

-New members to health insurance (members who have never held hospital or extras cover with a health fund).
+- New members to health insurance (members who have never held hospital or extras cover with a health fund)

-Existing GMHBA members who upgrade to a higher level of cover or reduce their excess payable.
+- Existing GMHBA members who upgrade to a higher level of cover or reduce their excess payable

-Additions to a membership (unless the addition/s has already served all waiting periods with GMHBA or another fund) except newborns, adopted and permanent foster children where the family membership has been in existence for at least two months, and where the addition/s has already served all waiting periods with GMHBA or another fund.
+- Additions to a membership (unless the addition/s has already served all waiting periods with GMHBA or another fund) except newborns, adopted and permanent foster children where the family membership has been in existence for at least two months, and where the addition/s has already served all waiting periods with GMHBA or another fund

 Hospital waiting periods

 |Accidents - bodily injuries resulting from accidents which occur after the date of joining GMHBA or upgrading to a higher cover.||0 days (accidents must occur after joining)|

 |Pre-existing ailment, illness or condition (other than psychiatric, rehabilitation and palliative care).
 Important information regarding PEC.||12 months|